kaapstorm/pregnant_justice/src/06_doula.rst

 "Herman," Molly looked him right in the eyes.
 "I appreciate that you're having this baby because you feel it's the right thing to do.
 But this baby is more important than that.
 More significant.
 Have this baby for humanity.
-We all going to be taking meaning from this.
+We're all going to be taking meaning from this.
 What it means to be a woman.
 What it means to be a man.
 The duties that fall to us.
 The honors given to us.
-It's about so, so much more than you Herman.
+It's about so, so much more than you, Herman.
 Have you thought about that?"

 "Not the way you put that, no," Herman admitted.
 "But I will."